 How many days to stay in Santiago de Compostela

-For me, one day in Santiago de Compostela was enough to see the city and its cathedral, but I would definitely recommend to stay around for 2-3 days to explore the region via day trips.
+One day in Santiago de Compostela was enough for me to see the city and its cathedral, but I’d highly recommend staying for 2-3 days to explore the surrounding region with some day trips.
+I’ll mention a few of those at the end of this post.

 Weekend in Santiago de Compostela